uwblueprint/starter-code-v2/README.md

 docker-compose up --build
 ```

-The backend runs at http://localhost:5000 and the frontend runs at http://localhost:3000.
+The backend runs at http://localhost:5001 (5000 conflicts with airplay on Mac) and the frontend runs at http://localhost:3000.
 By default, we use GraphQL (with TypeScript backend), REST (with Python backend), MongoDB, with user auth.

 ## Creating a Release